-If your dog will spend a significant amount of time outside in the colder months then there are other things you can do to increase its comfort.
+If your dog will spend a significant amount of time outside in the colder months then there are other things you can do to increase their comfort.
 One option that we all know about is a dog house.
-It can protect the dog from wind and rain and make surviving a winter much easier.
+Dog houses can protect your dog from wind and rain and make surviving a winter much easier.

 Some people in the northern states go even further than just a dog house.
 Some will add some dim lights or even a heater (on a low setting) so that they know their pets will not suffer in the cold.
 There are some inexpensive heaters that can be added easily to dog houses and controlled from inside your home.

-It’s possible to raise an obedient dog through 1 on 1 training.
+It’s possible to raise an obedient dog with 1 on 1 training.
 Different people use different training tactics.
-For instance, some people reward their dogs when they do the right thing.
-Then, the dog behaves in expectation of a reward after that.
+Some people reward their dogs when they do the right thing.
+Then their dog behaves with the expectation of a reward after that.
 Most experts agree this is the best way to train a dog.

-Some people use canning as a method of discipline whenever the dog misbehaves.
-This method sometimes works faster, but the dog may end up becoming afraid of its owners.
+Some people use physical discipline as a method of discipline whenever the dog misbehaves.
+This method sometimes works faster, but your dog may end up becoming afraid of their owners.
 Every pet expert we know of recommends positive reinforcement, not this method.

-Usually it is not terribly difficult to identify the cause of problematic behavior in a pet.
-Pets will usually misbehave whenever there is a problem, and based on the type of problem you can determine a possible solution.
+Usually it’s not too difficult to identify the cause of bad behavior in your pet.
+Pets will usually misbehave whenever there is a problem, and based on the type of problem you can find a way to resolve their problem.

 Grooming and bathing your dog is part of the general care routines.
-Bathing shouldn’t happen daily or it will strip off essential oils from the hair and skin.
+Bathing shouldn’t happen very often or it will strip off essential oils from your dogs hair and skin.
 Bathing your dog should happen only when necessary.

 A dog should only take a bath when they start smelling unpleasant or are dirty.
 It’s worth noting that dogs have a natural smell, which isn’t awful.

-Bathing helps dogs to remove bad odors as well as regain the natural shine of the skin and fur.
-Besides, water helps to remove any loose hairs and dead skin.
+Bathing helps dogs remove bad odors as well as regain the natural shine of their skin and fur.
+Water also helps remove any loose hair and dead skin.

-If your dog has a skin condition, you should make sure to follow the vet’s guidelines regarding your cleaning routine.
-A dog with a skin condition may require regular cleaning with the necessary medication as part of treatment.
+If your dog has a skin condition, you should make sure to follow your vet’s guidelines regarding your cleaning routine.
+A dog with a skin condition may require regular cleaning with prescription medication as part of their treatment.

-There are many shampoos and conditioners suitable for dogs that you can use during cleaning.
-It’s advisable to consult your veterinarian for the best products to use on your pet.
+There are many shampoos and conditioners good for dogs that you can use during cleaning.
+We recommend consulting with your veterinarian for the best products to use on your pet.
 Remember, your dog may have very sensitive skin that could require special care.
 Fortunately most dogs are able to use whatever dog cleaning products that we happen to like.

-You should need to teach your dog how to enjoy bathing sessions.
-You can easily make your dog remain calm during a bath by continuously stroking and patting them and to calmly talk to them and tell them that they’re good.
+Teach your dog how to enjoy bathing sessions.
+You can keep your dog calm and happy during a bath by continuously stroking and patting them and to calmly talk to them and tell them that they’re good.

 Given enough time eventually they should become comfortable with bath time, even if they still hate it.
-The more you gain their trust, the more pleasant a bath will be for your pet.
+The more you gain their trust, the more pleasant a bath will be for you and your dog.

-In a nutshell, dogs, despite originally being wild wolves have become man’s best friend.
+Despite originally being wild wolves, dogs have become man’s best friend.
 Just a few important things to remember.
-Make sure the dog’s activity level matches yours.
-Choose a dog size that will work with the size of your home.
-Last, but by no means least, any dog you choose will become a member of your family, make sure that you have enough space, love and financial means to treat it as such.
+Make sure your dog’s activity level matches yours.
+Choose a dog size that will work with the size of your home and yard.
+Last, but by no means least, any dog you choose will become a member of your family, make sure that you have enough space, love and financial means to treat them as such.

 Dogs exist in various sizes and appearances and all are suitable for different environments.
 For instance, there are tiny dogs that can fit in your purse, such as a Chihuahua.
-Or, if you wanted a more active dog which is more than 3 feet tall and loves to hunt, the Great Dane may be a better fit for you.
+If you want a more active dog which is more than 3 feet tall and loves to hunt, the Great Dane may be a better fit for you.